daily-co/daily-python/docs/src/usage.rst

 The audio format is 16-bit linear PCM.

-See :func:`daily.CustomSpeakerDevice.read_samples` for more details.
+See :func:`daily.SpeakerDevice.read_samples` for more details.

 Sending audio to a meeting
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~